hartmaj2/25-26-diskretni-matematika/points.md

 # Points awarded

 Maximum 160 points
-100 points needed for passing the tutorial
+100 points needed for passing
 80 needed to be eligible for additional homework

 ## Tests